I grew up watching and helping my mother make homemade cookies. They were always in our school lunch boxes. Here, I share some family faves.

-Recipes were written on the back of actual letters, and others on receipts of various kinds or even little bits of scrap paper of all hues and sizes.
+Some recipes were written on the back of actual letters, while others were scribbled on receipts of various kinds or even little bits of scrap paper of all hues and sizes.
 In some cases, the paper is very fragile and could crumble away easily.
 The well-spattered pages of other recipes were obviously favorites and referred to often when following directions.

-I decided to try this first of many recipes that I will be following because I happened to have all of the ingredients on hand in our pantry and refrigerator without having to shop for ingredients in the grocery store.
+I decided to try this first of many recipes that I will be following because I happened to have all of the ingredients on-hand in our pantry and refrigerator, so I don't have to shop for ingredients in the grocery store.

-Back in the days when my grandma was making these cookies, she would have been using her own homemade applesauce which was delicious and came from trees in their own yard when they lived in Oconomowoc, Wisconsin.
+Back in the days when my grandma was making these cookies, she would have been using her own homemade applesauce, which was delicious and came from trees in her own yard when she lived in Oconomowoc, Wisconsin.

-These applesauce cookies are not overly sweet (which is to our liking) and they are nicely and aromatically spiced.
+These applesauce cookies are not overly sweet (which I like), and they are nicely and aromatically spiced.
 They would make the perfect accompaniment to an afternoon coffee or tea break.

-My hubby tasted them as did I and we both agree that they will make a nice addition to the cookie assortment that I give out as annual Christmas gifts to some of our friends.
-In fact if I find other good recipes in my grandmother's old recipe file, I may alter the usual assortment quite a bit this next year.
+My hubby tasted them, as did I, and we both agreed that they will make a nice addition to the cookie assortment that I give out as annual Christmas gifts to some of our friends.
+In fact, if I find other good recipes in my grandmother's old recipe file, I may alter the usual assortment quite a bit this next year.
+Time will tell!

-I will give the directions as they were written, but if you happen to have a convection oven, multiple tins of cookies can be baked at the same time and the time spent in the oven can be cut down as well.
-Eight to nine minutes was all it took to have these applesauce cookies rise and achieve a nice golden brown appearance while being baked in the convection oven instead of the 15 to 20 minutes as noted in the recipe.
+I will give the directions as they were written, but if you happen to have a convection oven, multiple tins of cookies can be baked at the same time, and the time spent in the oven can be cut down as well.
+Eight to nine minutes was all it took to have these applesauce cookies rise and achieve a nice golden-brown appearance while being baked in the convection oven instead of the 15 to 20 minutes noted in the recipe.

 - 1 cup sugar